Lostes-Burger/Docker/pterodactyl/eggs/cloudnet/README.md

 > [!IMPORTANT]
 > Its Really Important to use Version 4.0.0-RC11 because it implements a [fixed version of jline](https://github.com/CloudNetService/CloudNet/pull/1441)
 >
 > I only created this egg and tutorial, I am not able to be held responsible if anything goes wrong.
 I am not affiliatet with the Cloud Net team in any kind.
-Report bugs, that are not mentioned in this tutorial to them.
+If you need help related to CloudNet join the [CloudNet Discord](https://discord.gg/Qr6eRtNUT6).
 >
 > If anything related to this egg should not work you can open an issue or contact me via [discord](https://discord.com/channels/@me/871699097915109416)

 # Pterodactyl
-This Pterodactyl Egg enables the use of CloudNet v4 the Installation and Setup Process is described below
+* Use this Pterodactyl egg to install CloudNet V4 in a container.
+This egg features a custom [docker image](/docker/pterodactyl/images/cloudnet/Dockerfile) and a [entrypoint.sh](/docker/pterodactyl/images/cloudnet/entrypoint.sh) file.
+* The entrypoint.sh file updates the CloudNet launcher configuration on every start to ensure the correct ip and memory limit.

 # Installation
 1. Go to your Pterodactyl Admin Panel